MayouranVara/portfolio_Data/index.md

 ---
 [Clustering Of Mobile Price on Today's Market](Clustering_of_Mobile_Price.html)<br />
-I led a clustering project using market mobile prices to estimate our company's mobile prices.
+I led a clustering project using market mobile prices to estimate our (fake) company's mobile prices.
 Employing techniques like PCA, KMeans, t-SNE, and k-Medoids, I aimed to create new cluster labels aligning with the 'price_range' target variable.
 The analysis involved dimensionality reduction with PCA, clustering with KMeans and k-Medoids, and visualization using t-SNE.
 The report highlights the efficacy of these methods in creating meaningful price clusters, providing insights for our pricing strategy.
 <img src="mobile_price_img.png?raw=true"/>

 ---